George Louis Beer: Advisor to Woodrow Wilson

 Beer served as colonial expert to President Woodrow Wilson's American Commission of Inquiry during World War I and attended the 1919 Paris Peace Conference as a member of the American Commission to Negotiate Peace, for which he was chief of the Colonial Division in 1918-1919.
 He was also a member of the Mandates Commission of the League of Nations and was appointed director of the Mandatory Section of the League's Secretariat in 1919.

 Beer was a strong proponent of an Anglo-American alliance, arguing it would contribute to greater peace in world politics.

 Beer opposed giving Germany back its colonies.
 Beer did not consider the prospect of Africans governing themselves, as "the negro race has hitherto shown no capacity for progressive development except under the tutelage of other peoples."
 He supported a mandates system whereby former colonies were governed through international collaboration in a way distinguishable from imperial rule and under open public scrutiny.
+Beer wanted an American mandate for Cameroon.

 At the League of Nations negotiations, Beer describes Wilson as having ignored the reports and plans prepared before the negotiations, as well as the dozens of experts that were part of the American delegation.
 According to Beer, American experts tried to give ideas to the French who would pass them onto the British in the hopes that the British brought them to Wilson.
 At one point during the negotiation, Wilson left it to Beer and Edward House to negotiate on his behalf.
+Beer said of Wilson, "Wilson is strong on principles a sophomore might enunciate, but is absurdly weak on their application."